 After Hawk Roshi took a sabbatical, Sensei Joan Sutherland came to Mountain Cloud.
 I worked with her for a number of years.
 During this time she graduated from Sensei to a Roshi and went on sabbatical.
 I started working more with John Tarrant Roshi and Susan Murphy Roshi in California.
 Murphy Roshi received transmission from John Tarrant and also from her teacher in Australia.
 I worked with this group until she returned to Australia.
 After this, I traveled to Australia to practice with Murphy Roshi’s group when I could.
 That took a lot of effort, and it became clear that I needed to have a teacher that I could work with closely and more intensively.
-Even though my practice at that time was strong, I was sitting every day and doing several retreats every year, I wanted a stronger relationship with a teacher, more time and more intensive koan work.
-Fortunately I found Musai Roshi in Santa Fe about ten years ago.
+Even though my practice at that time was strong, I was sitting every day and making several retreats yearly; I wanted a stronger relationship with a teacher, more time, and more intensive koan work.
+Fortunately, I found Musai Roshi in Santa Fe in 2003.
 He enabled me really to step up my practice.
 I surrendered to the process.
 I committed myself entirely to whatever schedule my teacher had.
 When he sat, I sat.
-When he did a retreat, so did I. When he traveled to other sanghas, I travelled too.
-I completed the koan curriculum with Musai Roshi in 2011 and he gave me dharma transmission, graduating me to the level of Sensei and empowering me to teach.
+When he did a retreat, so did I. When he traveled to other sanghas, I traveled too.
+I completed the koan curriculum with Musai Roshi in 2011, and he gave me dharma transmission, graduating me to the level of Sensei and empowering me to teach.
 In 2016 Musai Roshi gave me Inka, the final seal of approval for Zen Roshi.
 Since then, I’ve begun to develop my own sangha in Santa Fe.

 The White Plum Asanga